singnet/das-toolbox/README.md

 ## Overview

 This CLI provides a set of commands to manage containerized services, OpenFaaS functions, and Metta operations.
-It includes functionalities to start and stop server services, manage OpenFaaS functions, load Metta files, and validate Metta file syntax.
+It includes functionalities to start and stop db services, manage OpenFaaS functions, load Metta files, and validate Metta file syntax.

 ## Table of Contents